sezero/umr/README.md

 umr
 ===

-This is a fork of Unreal Media Ripper (UMR) v0.3 by Andy Ward.
+This is a fork of Unreal Media Ripper (UMR) by Andy Ward.

 The code is being fixed+updated for new compilers / platforms.

-Changes since the original v0.3:
+Changes since original UMR v0.3:
 --------------------------------
 - Fixes for crashes with files that have big name/export/import tables.
 - Fixes export table read order.